SanketSPande/Interactive-Quiz-Application/README.md

 Configure your MySQL database settings in src/main/resources/application.properties.

-Currently, the server port number is 3030 and MySql is running on port number 3306, if you want, you may customize it.
+Currently, the server port number is 3030 and MySql is running on port number 3306, if you want, you may customize it in src/main/resources/application.properties.

 ## Access the Application: